-3. Now it becomes the task of the telephone exchange to search for the friend.
+- Now, it becomes the task of the telephone exchange to search for a friend.
 Hence, it would send the number to transmitters in all the cells.
-For this it uses underground cables instead of radio waves.
-After this each transmitter has to find out whether the holder of the dialed number is anywhere in the cell.
-For this every transmitter transmits the number through radio waves the very next moment.
-Now in which ever cell the friend is, his phone is bound to ring!
+For this, it uses underground cables instead of radio waves.
+After this, each transmitter has to find out whether the holder of the dialed number is anywhere in the cell.
+Every transmitter transmits the number through radio waves the very next moment.
+Now, whichever cell the friend is in, his phone is bound to ring!

-4. The friend is contacted in the cell far away!
+- The friend is contacted in the cell far away!
 Though he is journeying several kilometers away in the opposite direction, he gets the call.
-Conversation begins between the two friends!
+Conversation can now begin between the two friends!

-5. Here comes the interesting thing.
+- Here comes the interesting thing.
 The friend’s car is riding towards the limit of the cell, i.e. the border of the cell.
-It is clear that the car will cross the border in a while – and after that the transmitter in the cell will not be able to catch the radio waves of the conversation; nor will it be able to send any.
-But if the conversation between two persons is cut off in middle of the talk then what is the use of mobile phone!
-Hence, as soon as the car crosses the border of its cell the transmitter hands over the task to the next transmitter.
-While handing over if a sentence is unfinished the remaining words are transmitted by the next transmitter!
-And it is done so quickly that the speaker does not even realize that the transmitter is changed.
+It is clear that the car will cross the border in a while – after that, the transmitter in the original cell will not be able to catch the radio waves of the conversation; nor will it be able to send any.
+But if the conversation between two persons is cut off in the middle of the conversation, then what is the use of the mobile phone?
+Hence, as soon as the car crosses the border of its cell, the transmitter hands over the task to the next transmitter.
+While handing over, if a sentence is unfinished, the remaining words are transmitted by the next transmitter!
+This transition is done so quickly that the speaker does not even realize that the transmitter is changed.